Aish328/Deep-Learning-/README.md

-This repository consists of deep learning models built using open cv library for computer vision.
+This repository consists of deep learning models built using various librarirs for computer vision.